camunda/camunda-bpm-examples/servicetask/service-invocation-asynchronous/README.md

 # Asynchronous Service Invocation

-> *Note:* this example demonstrates an advanced usage pattern of the process engine.
-The same behavior can also be achieved using a send task and a receive task.
+> **Note:** this example demonstrates an advanced usage pattern of the process engine based on internal (non-public) API.
+Similar behavior can be achieved using a send task and a receive task.

 This quickstart demonstrates how to implement an asynchronous service invocation using a Signallable Activity Behavior.
 We learn